luizfernandoLF/Number_Guessing/README.md

     After choosing the difficulty, you'll start guessing the number.

-    The game will tell you if your guess is too high or too low.

     If you guess the correct number within your allotted chances, you win!

     If you run out of chances before guessing correctly, you lose.